Beckhoff-USA-Community/XTS_Base/Documentation/docs/GettingStarted/GettingStarted.md

 Next, check that each of your Axis objects are properly linked to a corresponding Mover object.

+!!!
+Note The project contains *ErrorMover* objects which also appear as options when linking axes. **Do not link axes to these variables.**

 ![AxisLinks](../Images/AxisLinks.png)

 Lastly, open the *XtsProcessingUnit* within SYSTEM and verify that every setting here is correct